uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/final-declaration-crystallisation.html.md

 ## Making a final declaration

 The software will have to let HMRC know that the customer is ready to submit a final declaration.
-To do this, you must call the [Trigger a Self Assessment Tax Calculation](/api-documentation/docs/api/service/individual-calculations-api/5.0/oas/page#tag/Tax-Calculations/paths/~1individuals~1calculations~1%7Bnino%7D~1self-assessment~1%7BtaxYear%7D/post) endpoint under the [Individual Calculations (MTD) API](/api-documentation/docs/api/service/individual-calculations-api) with the `finalDeclaration` parameter set to true.
+To do this, you must call the [Trigger a Self Assessment Tax Calculation](/api-documentation/docs/api/service/individual-calculations-api/5.0/oas/page#tag/Tax-Calculations/paths/~1individuals~1calculations~1%7Bnino%7D~1self-assessment~1%7BtaxYear%7D/post) endpoint under the [Individual Calculations (MTD) API](/api-documentation/docs/api/service/individual-calculations-api) with the Final Declaration parameter set to 'true'.
 This has the following consequences:

 * it starts the final declaration process in HMRC
 * it triggers the business validation rules (which, if violated, produce errors rather than warnings)
-* it generates a final liability calculation and a `calculationId`
+* it generates a final liability calculation and a Calculation ID
-* the software must then quote the `calculationId`when retrieving the calculation output using the [Retrieve A Self Assessment Tax Calculation](/api-documentation/docs/api/service/individual-calculations-api/5.0/oas/page#tag/Tax-Calculations/paths/~1individuals~1calculations~1%7Bnino%7D~1self-assessment~1%7BtaxYear%7D~1%7BcalculationId%7D/get) endpoint
+* the software must then quote the Calculation ID when retrieving the calculation output using the [Retrieve A Self Assessment Tax Calculation](/api-documentation/docs/api/service/individual-calculations-api/5.0/oas/page#tag/Tax-Calculations/paths/~1individuals~1calculations~1%7Bnino%7D~1self-assessment~1%7BtaxYear%7D~1%7BcalculationId%7D/get) endpoint

 If the [Trigger a Self Assessment Tax Calculation](/api-documentation/docs/api/service/individual-calculations-api/5.0/oas/page#tag/Tax-Calculations/paths/~1individuals~1calculations~1{nino}~1self-assessment~1{taxYear}/post) does not pass HMRC validation, it results in an error.
 For more information, refer to [Tax calculation](/guides/income-tax-mtd-end-to-end-service-guide/documentation/business-and-property-income.html#tax-calculation).
 If it results in no errors, the results of the final declaration calculation are available to the software to show the customer.